Up the Down Staircase (film)

 Patrick Bedford and Jean Stapleton.
 The plot concerns the first, trying assignment for a young, idealistic teacher.
 Tad Mosel wrote the screenplay adaptation of the novel of the same name by Bel Kaufman.
 This was one of two last films, along with The Family Way, released by Warner Bros.
-Pictures before the company was rebranded as Warner Bros.-Seven Arts in July 1967.
+Pictures, Inc. before a merger that led to Warner Bros.-Seven Arts branding in July 1967.